Sponsored by Lehman’s

 - 4 tablespoons chipotle sauce

 - 1 quart tomatoes chopped

 - 1 bunch cilantro roughly chopped, plus extra for serving

 - kosher salt to taste

 - 4 eggs

 - 1 jalapeño chile thinly sliced

 - sourdough bread cut thick

 - In a deep skillet, heat oil over medium-high heat.
 Add the onions and a pinch of salt and cook, stirring often until soft, about 4 minutes.
 Increase the heat to high, add the ground meat and cook until done, about 5-8 minutes.

 - Meanwhile, place cut pieces of sourdough bread into the oven at 200 degrees.
-Add the chipotle sauce, tomatoes, cilantro, salt, and pepper to your skillet.
+Add the chipotle sauce, tomatoes, milk, cilantro, salt, and pepper to your skillet.
 Reduce the heat to medium and cook until slightly thickened.